-Any claim for an exemption must be made before payment of the impact fee.
+- 3. Replacement, alteration, expansion, enlargement, remodeling, rehabilitation or conversion of an existing dwelling unit where no additional units are created and the use is not changed.
+Replacement must occur within twelve consecutive months of the demolition or destruction of the prior structure. - 4.
+Miscellaneous improvements, including but not limited to fences, walls, swimming pools, mechanical units, and signs. - 5.
+Demolition or moving of a structure. - Any claim for an exemption must be made before payment of the impact fee.
 Any claim not so made shall be deemed waived.
 The claim for exemption must be accompanied by a draft lien and covenant against the property guaranteeing that the low income housing will continue.
 Before approval of the exemption, the department shall approve the form of the lien and covenant.
 Within ten days of approval, the applicant shall execute and record the approved lien and covenant with the King County Department of Records and Elections.
 The lien and covenant shall run with the land.
-In the event that the housing unit is no longer used for low-income housing, the current owner shall pay the current impact fee plus interest to the date of the payment.

-- 2.)
-The amount of impact fees not collected from low-income housing pursuant to this exemption shall be paid from public funds other than the impact fee account. - B. The director shall be authorized to determine whether a particular development for a proposed building permit, or certificate of occupancy if no building permit is required, falls within an exemption of this chapter or in this code.
-Determinations of the director shall be subject to the appeals procedures set forth in Section 27.04.130.
+In the event that the housing unit is no longer used for low-income housing, the current owner shall pay the current impact fee plus interest to the date of the payment. - 2) The amount of impact fees not collected from low-income housing pursuant to this exemption shall be paid from public funds other than the impact fee account. - B. The director shall be authorized to determine whether a particular development for a proposed building permit, or certificate of occupancy if no building permit is required, falls within an exemption of this collected, earned, or received, and system improvements that were financed in whole or in part by impact fees.